-It’s important to always use a sharp chain on a Stihl chainsaw.
+It’s important always to use a sharp chain on a Stihl chainsaw.
 A dull chain can increase the chance of a kickback.
 In order to sharpen a chain, you must have the right file and gauge for your chain along with the proper technique.

 Because sharpening a chain correctly isn’t the easiest thing to do and will impact how the saw cuts and the user’s safety, I have a professional sharpen my saw chains.
 Most outdoor power equipment dealerships that sell Stihl chainsaws provide this service.

-Check the Stihl chain tension:
+Check the chain tension:

 The chain should be adjusted regularly as it will become longer as you use it.
 The chain should sit securely on the bar and be able to rotate easily around it.

 You don’t want the bar too loose that it’s hanging from the bar and you don’t want it too tight that it won’t move.